-Preferred email address: (this may be a private email address) Preferred contact method: (phone / email / in person) ☐ Phone ☐ Email ☐ Mail ☐ In person Best time to contact you: SECTION D: DISCLOSURE All questions are optional - however, the more information that you provide, the easier it will be for us to investigate and address your concerns.
-1 • 2 How did you become awa situation? are of the
+Preferred email address: (this may be a private email address) Preferred contact method: (phone / email / in person) □ Phone □ Email □ Mail □ Mail ☐ In perso on Best time to contact you: SECT TION D: DISCLOSURE All questions are optional - however, the more information that you provide, the easier it will be for us to investigate and address your concerns.
+1 A description of your concerns, including: Location Time Persons involved (You are encouraged to include with this disclosure any supporting evidence you may hold - you may use box 7 or a separate page if you run out of space) 2 How did you become awa situation? re of the